Skip navigation

 Maps Made or Modified by Fans

 This section contains maps that were primarily created by fans.
-Despite being fan made, all maps in this section are based strictly on lore sources (as opposed to headcanon).
-Maps that were combined or extracted by fans without artistic/scholarly interpretation are instead housed in the official maps section above.
+Despite being fan made, all maps in this section are based strictly on lore sources (as opposed to original ideas).

 Lady Nerevar's Complete Map of Tamriel